benchristel/mdsite/README.md

 Any files you don't list in `order.txt` will be ordered by title, after the listed files.

-Once you've created some `order.txt` files, you can run `mdsite order` to populate them with the complete list of filenames.
-If you've listed some files in `order.txt` already, `mdsite order` won't mess with them.
-It just adds any missing filenames to the end of the file.
+To populate your INPUTDIR with `order.txt` files, you can run `mdsite order [-i INPUTDIR]`.
+This does the following:

+- Creates an `order.txt` in each directory that lacks one.
+- Appends any missing files and folders to each `order.txt`, below an `!unspecified` line which causes them to be ignored when sorting files.

+Running `mdsite order` won't mess with the filenames you've listed manually, and won't affect the overall order of the pages on your site.